deviodigital/delivery-drivers-for-woocommerce/README.txt

 4. Order details display (theme in use: [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/))

 == Changelog ==

+= 1.9.1 =
+* Bugfix for shipping address check that gets used with Google Maps in `admin/ddwc-dashboard-shortcode.php`
+* Updated delivery address display to display billing address if no shipping address is active in `admin/ddwc-dashboard-shortcode.php`

 = 1.9 =
 * Added 9 new filters for the driver dashboard in `admin/ddwc-dashboard-shortcode.php`